supermemo-wiki/SuperMemoAssistant.Wiki/README.md

-## PDF Extracts (bookmarks & sections as new PDF)
+## PDF Extracts

-**What it does:** PDF Extract creates Sub-PDF of the original one.
+**What it does:** Creates Sub-PDF of the original one.

-**Why to use it:** PDF Extracts are useful if you want to keep your focus on certain chapter, whilst working seperately with rest of the chapters.
+**Why to use it:** PDF Extracts are useful when you want to keep your focus on certain chapter, whilst working separately with rest of the chapters.

 ### How to do PDF extract: